Manufacturing, Industrial & Production Line Ergonomics - Northern Ireland

-Our manufacturing ergonomics assessments are based on direct observation, precise measurements and detailed analysis of your workplace operations.
-We evaluate tasks, equipment and environment through employee consultation and workplace monitoring to identify ergonomic risk factors.
+My manufacturing ergonomics assessments are based on direct observation, precise measurements and detailed analysis of your workplace operations.
+I evaluate tasks, equipment and environment through employee consultation and workplace assessments to identify ergonomics risk factors.

 Where appropriate, industry-recognised assessment tools are applied, including: